Co-Parent Communication Scripts That Reduce Fights

 - Closes with a binary question that's almost impossible to argue with

 If the other parent continues escalating after you've used this script, stop responding for 24 hours.
-Not every message requires an immediate reply.
 Silence is not rudeness — it's a boundary.

 Quick-Reference Rules for Every Co-Parent Message